Retropikzel/foreign-c-libraries/retropikzel/pstk/README.md

-# pffi-pstk
+Use Tk GUI from Scheme

-pffi-pstk is a library for using [tk](https://en.wikipedia.org/wiki/Tk_(software)) gui library from Scheme using [R7RS-PFFI](https://git.sr.ht/~retropikzel/r7rs-pffi).
-It is a new chapter in the long continuation of porting the pstk library.
+A new chapter in the long continuation of porting the pstk library.

 The starting code was taken from